sprinklestitchco/remote-desktop/README.md

 <h1>Remote Desktop into your virtual machine in Azure</h1>
 This project explains how to connect to a virtual machine (VM) in Microsoft Azure using Remote Desktop using a Windows PC.
 Assuming you have already created your virtual machine in Azure.
+The Remote Desktop application allows you to remotely access and control a computer from a different location using an internet connection.
 <br />

 <h2>Environments and Technologies Used</h2>